voxeet/voxeet-sdk-ios/README.md

 ### `stopVideo`
-Stops video for the specified user.
+Stop video for the specified user.

 #### Parameters
 -   `userID` **String** - The ID for the user whose video you want to stop.